jdunkerley/jdunkerley/enso-getting-started-joining-data/post.md

 ![Expand to Rows](expand_to_rows.png)

-The `expand_to_rows` column's first argument again specifies the column to expand.
-In this case, the column is expanded to a set of rows, each containing a single value from the Vectors.
-Any other column's value is repeated for each new row added.
-The second parameter (`at_least_one_row`) ensures that if a value is `Nothing` or an empty `Vector`, then a single row is added with a `Nothing` value.
+The `expand_to_rows` column's first argument again specifies the column to work upon.
+In this case, if a cell contains a set of values (such as a Vector), it is expanded to new rows, each having a single value from the set, with the values from the other columns repeated for each new row added.
+The current row is added to the output table if the cell is a single value.
+The second parameter (`at_least_one_row`) controls whether to add a row for an empty `Vector`; if `False` (the default), these rows are dropped; if `True`, then the current row, with the input cell replaced with `Nothing`, is added.

 The `add_row_number` function allows the creation of an index column.
 By default, this will be called `Row` and start numbering from 1.
 The `name` parameter allows changing the output name.
 The initial value and increment can be set using the `from` and `step` parameters.
 The following two options enable adding a grouping (in this case, by `Category` and `Year`) and finally allow for applying an ordering if desired.